 - Auto configure while launching.

 RoxTerm is a great resourceful Terminal Emulator, an advanced alternative to Gnome Terminal.
-There are many features similar to Gnome Terminal, such as support for keyboard shortcuts, different color pellets, user profile, and much more.
+There are many features similar to Gnome Terminal, such as support for keyboard shortcuts, different color pellets, user profiles, and much more.

 RoxTerm is a great resourceful Terminal Emulator, an advanced alternative to Gnome Terminal